Section 2: Definitions

 Permission means the agreement of parent(s) or guardian to the participation of the child in the research or clinical investigation.

-PHI is the acronym for personal heath information which is protected under the HIPAA regulations.
+PHI is the acronym for personal health information which is protected under the HIPAA regulations.

 Pregnancy encompasses the period of time from implantation until delivery.
 A woman shall be assumed pregnant if she exhibits any of the presumptive signs of pregnancy, particularly missed menses, until the results of pregnancy testing are negative or until delivery.